 The main issue with linking Bigfoot to any human species is one of intelligence.
-Even a very primitive human species would be using tools and weapons, building fires, constructing shelters, and leaving other evidence behind for us to find.
+Even a very primitive human would use tools and weapons, build fires, construct shelters, and leave other evidence behind for us to find.

 Sasquatch and Native Americans

 Anthropologists will tell you there is anecdotal evidence of Bigfoot among the tribes of North America.
 Many Native American cultures have a long oral tradition that includes tales of large, hairy, human-like creatures lurking in the forest.
-To some researchers this is proof enough that the creature has been here at least as long as humans.
+To some researchers, this is proof enough that the creature has been here at least as long as humans.

 But anthropologists (at least the ones interested in keeping their teaching tenures and grant money) will tell you something else: Many Native American stories are a mix of the real, the spiritual, and good, old-fashioned yarn spinning.

 Remember, these are cultures that kept their history by oral storytelling, not by writing it down in books.
-In some cases this oral tradition may have spanned thousands of years, and included stories of animals that didn't exist anymore, or existed in some part of the world where their ancestors had migrated from.
+In some cases, this oral tradition may have spanned thousands of years, and included stories of animals that didn't exist anymore, or existed in some part of the world where their ancestors had migrated from.

 These were also people who needed to make sense of a confusing and sometimes terrifying natural world.
 Religious beliefs and spiritual explanations for things they couldn't understand played a big part.